a-ldnstntng/a-ldnstntng/README.md

   - 🌊 Building LIGTAS METRO — a flood-aware commute radar for Metro Manila
   - 🚌 Building PARA PO! — a Taglish-powered NCR transit guide
   - 🔀 Built AIRelay — a Chrome extension for AI context handoff
-  - 💼 Exploring remote internships & entry-level dev roles
-looking_for: "Internship / entry-level opportunities in software dev or IT"
-fun_fact: "I like breaking things apart (pentesting/reversing) as much as building them"
+fun_fact: "I like breaking things apart as much as building them"
 ```

 ---